Mar 03, 2020

 In our recent article about the programming languages for IoT development, we’ve mentioned the multicomponent nature of Internet of Things.
 This is also the reason why choosing the right tech stack for an IoT project can be challenging.

 It takes knowledge and experience to select hardware, cloud services and big data tools for an IoT system with multiple devices, complex data model various end-user applications.

 Needless to say, there’s no lack of tools to build and manage each IoT layer.
 Among the well-known names commonly associated with connected technology are Raspberry Pi on the hardware side and AWS IoT platform as an IoT ecosystem management service.

 There are many reasons why IoT platform by Amazon and Raspberry Pi hardware are so popular among IoT amateurs and professionals.
 Earlier, we have talked about what to look for when choosing Arduino or Raspberry Pi for IoT development and later also reviewed AWS IoT platform.
+In this article, we’ll touch upon the benefits of AWS IoT — Raspberry Pi combo and find out why making these two work together is a good idea.

 Arduino vs Raspberry Pi